V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 yz assm](../img/lr4/yzb1.jpg){: loading=lazy width="600"}

- * Load your Y axis belt around the pulley.
+ * Load your Y axis belt around the pulley, tweezers or a small screwdriver can help guide it.
  * Cut it to length according to the calculator
  * You can remove the M5 screws to make this easier